Handling Guest Requests at 3 AM Without Night Staff

 Let's start with the simplest solution.
 Most nighttime questions have predictable answers.
 WiFi password, breakfast hours, checkout time, emergency numbers, local taxi number, address of the nearest hospital.
 This information doesn't require a live person.
 It requires a place where the guest can find it at any time.

-A guest portal accessible through the phone browser solves 60-70% of nighttime situations.
+A guest portal accessible through the phone browser handles the simplest nighttime situations without pulling in the front desk.
 The guest opens the same link they got at check-in and sees: WiFi password, connection instructions, breakfast hours, hotel policies, emergency numbers, local restaurants and attractions, instructions for operating the air conditioning.

 None of this information is secret or complicated.
 But if it's only available in a folder at the front desk (locked for the night) or on a card in the room (in the local language, while the guest is from another country), it's useless.

-A digital portal with automatic translation solves both issues at once.
+A digital portal with automatic translation handles both issues at once.
 Information is always available and in the guest's language.
-It's a basic solution, but it eliminates most of the reasons guests look for reception at night.
+It's a basic solution, but it removes part of the reason guests look for reception at night.

 AI Concierge: Answers at 3 AM